Memecylon plebejum: Habitat and ecology

 The species grows as one of the common evergreen trees up to 10m in the sub-understorey of the evergreen and pine forest of Doi Khun Tan National Park, in Lamphun and Lampang Provinces, northern Thailand.

-This community grows from 1000 to 1350m above sea level, and the canopy is dominated by Pinus kesiya and a very diverse group of deciduous and evergreen trees: Hovenia dulcis (up to 40m tall), Acrocarpus fraxinifolius, Pterocymbium dongnaiense, Melia azedarach, Toona hexandra, Erythrina stricta, Balakata baccata, Michelia champaca, Magnolia baillonii, Actinodaphne henryi, Betula alnoides, Artocarpus species, Ficus altissima, Castanopsis calathiformis, Castanopsis diversifolia, Lithocarpus elegans, Lithocarpus fenestratus and Quercus gomeziana.
+This community grows from above sea level, and the canopy is dominated by Pinus kesiya and a very diverse group of deciduous and evergreen trees: Hovenia dulcis (up to 40m tall), Acrocarpus fraxinifolius, Pterocymbium dongnaiense, Melia azedarach, Toona hexandra, Erythrina stricta, Balakata baccata, Michelia champaca, Magnolia baillonii, Actinodaphne henryi, Betula alnoides, Artocarpus species, Ficus altissima, Castanopsis calathiformis, Castanopsis diversifolia, Lithocarpus elegans, Lithocarpus fenestratus and Quercus gomeziana.
 Other common sub-understorey trees include Baccaurea ramiflora and Dalrympelea pomifera.

 The slopes of Doi Suthep, now part of Doi Suthep–Pui National Park, Chiang Mai Province, northern Thailand, has been characterized as having some 11 vegetation communities.
 Five of the communities include this species as a component, see following table: